- codeine phosphate

 Tell your doctor or pharmacist if you are taking any other medicines:

-If you are not sure if any of the above applies to you, talk to your doctor or pharmacist before taking co‑codamol.
+If you are not sure if any of the above apply to you, talk to your doctor or pharmacist before taking co-codamol.

 Co-codamol with alcohol

 You should not drink alcohol while you are taking these tablets.
 This is because co-codamol can change the way alcohol affects you.

 Driving and using machines